Drinking Water Operator Certification and Capacity Development

 - Drinking Water Certification Application Instructions

 - Continuing Education Contact Hours for Drinking Water Operators [PDF]

 Continuing Education Information

 All new community and nontransient noncommunity systems must demonstrate capacity prior to beginning operation.
 Capacity means that the public water supply system has the ability to acquire and manage sufficient financial, managerial, and physical and operational ability to meet the requirements of the Safe Drinking Water Act (SWDA) and IDEM rules.
 A new public water supply system shall submit to the commissioner a water system management plan that demonstrates the capacity of the proposed public water supply system.
 The plan must assess the technical, managerial and financial capacity of the new system to meet the requirements of the SWDA and Indiana Rules (found at 327 IAC 8) for public water supply systems.
 New systems must submit and get approval of a water system management plan before making the submission for a permit to construct the water system.

 - Information Handbook for preparing a Water System Management Plan [PDF]

 - Indiana Rules Governing Capacity Development (327 IAC 8-3.6)

-Starting April 1, 2016, the Revised Total Coliform Rule (RTCR) will go into effect for all Public Water Supplies in the state.
+The Revised Total Coliform Rule (RTCR) became effective for all Public Water Supplies in the state on April 1, 2016.

 Contact the Operator Certification and Capacity Development Section